noahk587/Restaurant-Operations/README.md

 Party of 1 assigned to table 1

-C    //cannot be read as number - close the program!
+C    (cannot be read as number - close the program!)

 As you can see in the sample input & output, you should recognize the error conditions and output them.